 This was a liberal, journalistic account of one of the most horrifying years in U.S. history.
 It didn’t feel wholly situated in a much longer history of racism, white mobs, black struggle, anti-lynching struggle, neither in the history that came before or what has come since.
+Ida B. Wells had long been fighting on every front to document these same atrocities across the South.
 But it gives a solidly documented introduction to a year too much forgotten.

 Because look at what a year it was, even as whites were celebrating the end of the ‘war to end all wars’: